mqchen/taskhub/README.md

 # Vocabulary

 - `server`: The taskhub server.
-- `client`: Both "servers" and "clients" are referred to as clients here.
+- `client`: Both "clients" and "services" (that respond to clients) are referred to as clients here.
 A client is an instance of a service.
-- `service`: A type clients, e.g. "mailer".
+- `service`: A type of clients, e.g. "mailer".
 - `action`: A category of tasks.
 Example of actions can be: "email:send", "geo:geocode", "email/address:validate".
 Actions are composed of: `<noun>:<verb>` or `<noun>/<sub.noun>:<verb>`
 - `task`: An instance of an `action`, like a job.
 - `event`: An event that updates the state of a task.
 See task lifecycle for complete event reference